TACC/Lmod/docs/source/140_deprecating_modules.rst

      <blank line>

-In other words, you can have several modulefiles use the same message by separating them with *|*
+Lmod treats assume that if a pattern starts with a '/' then it is a full path to a modulefile.
+If it doesn't then it is a moduleName/version string.
+Also, you can have several modulefiles use the same message by separating them with *|*

 You can use Lua regular expression to also match one or modules for both the full path to a module or the module fullname.
 Lua regular